Kingston Mines, IL Demographics

 A map of Kingston Mines's Population by Race

-Of the 1,466 places in Illinois, Kingston Mines is the 1115th most populous.
+Kingston Mines is ranked the 1227th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Kingston Mines was ranked the 1115th most populous place in the 2020 Census.

 Kingston Mines's White Population